 PRODUCING ARTISTIC DIRECTOR:

 Michael Walkup has been working with playwrights on developing their work for over ten years.
-Before joining Page 73 in 2011, he spent three seasons as Artistic Coordinator at Yale Repertory Theatre where he worked in new play development and literary management.
-He also served as dramaturg for several productions at Yale Rep, including the east coast premiere of Bruce Norris’ The Unmentionables and the world premiere of David Adjmi’s The Evildoers.
-Michael first gained experience working with playwrights at Penn State University as co-producer of a theatre company which produced a new play every week.
+He serves as dramaturg on each Page 73 premiere, and works individually with each playwright in Page 73’s development programs.
+Before joining Page 73 in 2011, he spent three seasons as Artistic Coordinator at Yale Repertory Theatre where he worked in new play development, dramaturgy, and literary management.
+Michael first worked with playwrights at Penn State University as co-producer of a theatre company which produced a new play every week.
 He then attended Yale School of Drama where he received his M.F.A. in Dramaturgy and Dramatic Criticism and worked frequently on student-written work at Yale Cabaret as director and dramaturg.
 He regularly serves as the Teaching Artist for Yale Rep’s The Dwight/Edgewood Project, a program teaching playwriting to middle schoolers in New Haven; he also volunteers with Manhattan’s The 52nd Street Project.

 michael (at) page73 (dot) org